 The accounting system shall be kept current.
-Each month's Medical Assistance transactions shall be recorded to the general ledger as soon as possible after all information is received concerning receipts, expenditures, disbursements, electronic benefit authorizations, actual revenue, and deferred revenue and estimated revenue, for a month.
+Each month's Medical Assistance transactions shall be recorded to the general ledger as soon as possible after all information is received concerning receipts, expenditures, disbursements, electronic benefit authorizations, actual revenue, and deferred revenue for a month.